signalfx/splunk-otel-collector/cmd/translatesfx/README.md

 % translatesfx <sfx-file> [<file expansion working directory>]
 ```

-When `translatesfx` runs, it sends the translated Open Telemetry collector configuration
+When `translatesfx` runs, it sends the translated Open Telemetry Collector configuration
-yaml to stdout.
+yaml to standard output.
 To write the contents to disk, you could redirect this output
-to a new Otel configuration file:
+to a new OTel configuration file:

 ```
 % translatesfx sa-config.yaml > otel-config.yaml